 Online BACB-approved course sequence example program schedule:

 The online BACB-approved course sequence is open to applicants who have a master’s degree (or higher) or are currently enrolled in a master's or doctoral program.
+Students who complete the certificate whose MA degrees are not in applied behavioral analysis, psychology or education are not eligible to sit for the BACB exam until January 2022.
 A GPA of 3.0 or higher in the applicant's prior or current graduate program is preferred.
 Current KU graduate students will need instructor permission to enroll in courses.
 Applicants not currently enrolled in a KU degree program must submit the following:

 - An official transcript from both the undergraduate and graduate institutions attended

 - Personal statement describing their interest in the program

 To apply, submit your materials through our online application.
 Select “Certificate Seeking,” under the “Application Intention” on Page 1 of the application.
 Then select “Applied Behavioral Science - Online,” and complete the form.